Kovalchuk eager to resume Stanley Cup pursuit with Kings

 What Kovalchuk takes bigger pride in, though, is leading the “Olympic Athletes from Russia” to a gold medal in Pyeongchang, South Korea.
 He was named the MVP of the Olympic tournament with five goals and two assists.

-When it comes to Kovalchuk assessing where he feels his game is at, he admits that it remains a work in progress.
+When it comes to Kovalchuk assessing where he feels his game is at, he acknowledges that it remains a work in progress.

 “I’ll have a better idea how things are going after the first game,” Kovalchuk said.
 “Conditioning-wise I feel good.
 It will take some time to understand how much the game has changed.
 It’s a challenge.”